SidonTheTroll/Erstes-Jahr/Biology/1-the-living-world.md

 - **_1665_**: the invention of the microscope by **Antonie van Leeuwenhoek**

-> Heat is the infrared radiation being released
-> Sunglasses filter the IR radiation and we feel cool
+> Heat is the infrared radiation being released and sunglasses filter the IR radiation and we feel cool

 > Similar chemical processes lead to similar ideas and the same thinking in the human brain.

 - **Sodium and potassium** are required for the movement in the body.